r-forge/exams/jekyll/_posts/tutorials/2018-01-08-nops_language.md

 above and send the file or a link to _<&#x69;&#x6e;&#x66;&#x6f;&#x20;&#x61;&#x74;&#x20;&#x52;&#x2d;&#x65;&#x78;&#x61;&#x6d;&#x73;&#x2e;&#x6f;&#x72;&#x67;>_.
 Do not worry if not everything is 100% perfect, yet, we can still sort this out together!
-For Western languages (e.g., `sv`, `no` are still missing) it is probably the most robust solution to code special characters in LaTeX.
-For languages requiring other alphabets (e.g., `ko`) it is probably easiest to use UTF-8 encoding.
+For Western languages (e.g., `sv` is still missing) it is probably the most robust solution to code special characters in LaTeX.
+For languages requiring other alphabets (e.g., `gr`) it is probably easiest to use UTF-8 encoding.
 Get in touch through e-mail, the [support forum](http://R-Forge.R-project.org/forum/?group_id=1337) or on Twitter ([@AchimZeileis](https://twitter.com/AchimZeileis)) if you want to know more or need further details.